manas0120/AWS-Web-Application/README.md

  v.
 Now, let's test load to see whether Auto Scaling works well.
 On the web page above, click the LOAD TEST menu.
 The web page changes and the applied load is visible.
 Click on the logo at the top left of the page to see that each instance is under load.
    </pre>
 <b> NOTE-: The principle that causes CPU load is that when the CPU Idle value is over 50, the PHP code operates every five seconds to create, compress, and decompress arbitrary files.
 Traffic is distributed and operated by the ALB, so the load is applied to other instances continuously.</b>

+vi.
+Enter Auto Scaling Groups from the left side menu of the EC2 console and click the Monitoring tab.
+Under Enabled metrics, click EC2 and set the right time frame to 1 hour.
+If you wait for a few seconds, you'll see the CPU Utilization (Percent) graph changes.

+vii.
+Wait for about 5 minutes (300 seconds) and click the Activity tab to see the additional EC2 instances deployed according to the scaling policy.

+viii.
+When you click on the Instance management tab, you can see that two additional instances have sprung up and a total of four are up and running.

+ix.
+If you use the ALB DNS that you copied earlier to access and refresh the web page, you can see that it is hosting the web page in two instances that were not there before.
+The current CPU load is 0% because it is a new instance.
+It can also be seen that each of them was created in a different availability zone.
+If it's not 0%, it can look more than 100% because it's a constant load situation.
 </pre>